uphold/docs/_contacts.md

 use Bitreserve\BitreserveClient as Client;
 $client = new Client(getenv('AUTHORIZATION_TOKEN'));
 $user = $client->getUser();
 //Enter the user ID of the contact you want the details of.
-GetContactById will return a contact object.
 $contact = $user->getContactById('1f0b8698-5c61-4f39-82b5-e89abd94970f');
 ?>
 ```